New York Medical Marijuana Card

 Medicaid and other public and commercial health plans do not cover medical marijuana in New York State.

-What Is The Medical Card Limit In New York?
+What Is the Medical Certification Limit In New York?

-Medical marijuana cards are not issued under the New York medical cannabis program.
-However, medical marijuana patients with active medical cannabis certifications are allowed to purchase up to 60-day supplies of marijuana.
+Medical marijuana patients with active medical cannabis certifications are allowed to purchase up to a 60-day supply of marijuana.

-Can You Go To A Dispensary Without A Medical Card In New York?
+Can You Go to a Dispensary Without a Medical Certification In New York?

 Yes.
-Medical marijuana cards are no longer required to purchase marijuana in New York.
 Recreational marijuana buyers only need to present valid government IDs to prove they are 21 or older to buy cannabis.
-Medical marijuana buyers are only required to present their medical cannabis certifications and valid government IDs to buy medical cannabis.
+Medical marijuana users certified on or after March 20, 2023, however, must present their medical cannabis certifications and valid government IDs to buy medical cannabis.
+For those certified before March 20, 2023, they would need their registry ID cards as well as their certifications to buy medical cannabis at New York dispensaries.

 In this section: